CenterForSpatialResearch/conflict_urbanism_sp2024/_posts/2024-04-25-ColeEmersonStedeford.md

 Because the client, for this case, has limited English proficiency, it is relevant to explore language ecology and forms of language injustice prevalent throughout New York City; it is also essential to discuss the story of place, the client’s migration history, why they moved to the US, and how traditional patriarchal culture in the client’s home country of South Korea negatively impacted the their ability to ask for and receive help in an abusive situation.

 ![Client was subject to traditional South Korean social norms surrounding patriarchal gender roles, anti-feminism, and domestic violence in marriage](/conflict_urbanism_sp2024/images/LAS_KIM/South_Korean_Protest.png)
-*Client was subject to traditional South Korean social norms surrounding patriarchal gender roles, anti-feminism, and domestic violence in marriage*
+*Client was subject to traditional South Korean social norms surrounding patriarchal gender roles, anti-feminism, and domestic violence in marriage* | *Source: Authors Jane Cole, Bryce Emerson, Serena Stedeford*

 It is also important to note that there is significant concern for the public’s faith in the criminal justice system if there is punishment and imprisonment for a victim of domestic abuse.

 Another critical aspect is that the client is a senior, and the impact incarceration has on the elderly inevitably adds to their trauma and stressful life events pre-dating their prison experience.
 The lack of research as to their potential threat to the community at their age, as well as the negative impacts that mass incarceration has on their lives, is understudied.
 Older prisoners are at a higher risk of dying in prison, which impacts their health and potential injury than those who are younger (Maschi et al. 2011, 676).
 Thus, there needs to be an eradication of older adults being imprisoned.

 ![33.3% of households in the neighborhood of Flushing are also limited English-speaking](/conflict_urbanism_sp2024/images/LAS_KIM/Limited_English_Speaking_.png)
-*33.3% of households in the neighborhood of Flushing are also limited English-speaking*
+*33.3% of households in the neighborhood of Flushing are also limited English-speaking* | *Source: Authors Jane Cole, Bryce Emerson, Serena Stedeford*

 We hope that by publishing this work, we will contribute to and aid more extensive conversations about the plausibility of restorative justice and prison abolition.